 This book has a literal, step-by-step guide to helping your child become a less picky eater.
 Broken down chapter by chapter and easy to read, this book should be on the shelf of the parents of every picky eater.

-I wrote a full review about Milton over at Large Family Reviews.
+I wrote a full review of Milton a couple of years ago.
 Let me just say, Apollo loves Milton, we love Milton and I wish we would have had him two years ago!